survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 ## Setting up Babel with React

-The _Loading JavaScript_ chapter covers the essentials of using Babel with webpack and you should make sure you've completed the setup before continuing here.
-To use React, we require further configuration.
+The _Composing Configuration_ chapter covers the configuration approach and the _Loading JavaScript_ chapter covers the essentials of using Babel with webpack.
+You should make sure you've completed the basic setup before continuing here.

 {pagebreak}

+To use React, we require further configuration.
 Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you have to enable it through Babel:

 ```bash
 npm add @babel/preset-react -D